 Bigger!
 Better!
 Bolder!

 Once again, Arizona Bike Week rocked the southwest in the true spirit and style of riders and enthusiasts alike.
-This past couple of weeks BIKE WEEK celebrated its 18th year of motorcycles and the lifestyle around the biker passion and culture.
+This past couple of weeks, BIKE WEEK celebrated its 18th year of motorcycles and the lifestyle around the biker’s passion and culture.

-The Cave Creek Rally during Bike Week in Arizona expanded this year to include more music, vendors, entertainment, and much more.
-Click here for details.
+The Cave Creek Rally during Bike Week in Arizona expanded this year to include music, vendors, entertainment, and more.

 This year, like last, I went there for the entire ten days and worked with master artisan Steve Soffa in presenting his line of timepieces and one-of-a-kind jewelry.
 Check out last year’s blog post here > adcook.com/kindred-spirits

-Every year he brings out new designs and this year was no exception.
+He brings out new designs every year; this year was no exception.
 New timepieces.
 New jewelry.
-Tons of new stuff.
+There is tons of new stuff.
 Do you like bling?
 He’s got plenty of it.
-His designs are diverse too.
+His designs are diverse, too.
 Naturally, Steve offers a lot of designs that feature skulls and flames (staple themes of the biker community).
-But Steve also creates cool playing card and poker-themed timepieces and jewelry, some new tiki, and reaper designs, along with timeless ladies’ rings in his new “Just for Her” Collection.
+But Steve also creates cool playing card watches, poker-themed timepieces, jewelry, new tiki, reaper designs, and timeless ladies’ rings in his new “Just for Her” Collection.

-Steve, along with Maria will be showing his artistic creations at Laughlin River Run next and other venues over the summer, including the famous Sturgis Motorcycle Rally in South Dakota.
+Steve and Maria will show his artistic creations at Laughlin River Run next and other venues over the summer, including the famous Sturgis Motorcycle Rally in South Dakota.
 Look for him at One-Eyed Jacks.

-All-in-all it was an awesome event as friends, old and new, came out in celebration and support of this fantastic annual biker rally.
-It was such a great event that I hardly even know where to start.
-I took a ton of pictures (it’s hard not to take pictures).
-There is so much to see there — bikes, babes and beautiful weather ruled the week.
+It was an awesome event as old and new friends celebrated and supported this fantastic annual biker rally.
+It was such a great event that I hardly even knew where to start.
+I took hundreds of pictures (it’s hard not to take them).
+There is so much to see there — bikes, babes, and beautiful weather ruled the week.

 Custom baggers rule.
-It seems everywhere you look it was baggers, which is cool since I really like the newer custom baggers that are out there.
-The front wheels just keep getting bigger and bigger.
-There was no shortage of bikes with a 30″ front wheel and there was plenty of talk about the new 34″ wheel coming out soon.
+It seems radical baggers are everywhere, which is cool since I like the newer custom baggers.
+The front wheels keep getting bigger and bigger.
+There was no shortage of bikes with a 30″ front wheel, and there was plenty of talk about the new 34″ wheel coming out soon.

 Speaking of big wheels, when was the last time you saw a see-through Plexi wheel on a bike?
-It was all new to me as it was for a lot of people who checked out the Dirty Bird Concepts Chrome Bagger.
+It was all new to me, as it was for many people who checked out the Dirty Bird Concepts Chrome Bagger.

-MRI creates stunning baggers – tasteful and elegant.
+MRI Bagger at AZ Bike Week 2014, Cave Creek, AZMRI creates stunning baggers – tasteful and elegant.
 Check them out at MattRisleyInnovation.com

 Completely wicked.
 Check out the custom bikes by BaggersIncAZ.com